top of page

 DISCOVERY & RESEARCH

-To understand user needs and operational workflows, we gathered insights through usability sessions, stakeholder discussions, and observational testing of real-world monitoring scenarios.
+To understand user needs and real operational workflows, we gathered insights through usability sessions, stakeholder discussions, and observational testing of real-world monitoring scenarios.

 “I don’t want to scan dashboards all day.
 I just need to know when something needs my attention.”